-When Explorer Mode is started instead of an activity, the train is set to Explorer Mode.
+When Explorer Mode is started instead of an activity, the signals are also set to Explorer Mode.

 The player has full control over all switches.
 Signals will clear as normal but signals can be cleared over routes which are not normally available using the TAB or Shift-TAB commands.

-2. Track Access rules.
+2. Track Access rules

-As there no longer is a dispatcher or authorize function, it is up to the trains to clear their own path.
+It is up to the trains to clear their own path.
 When in Auto Signal mode, part of that function is transferred to the signals.

-In Auto Node mode, trains will clear their path upto 5000 meter, or the distance covered in 2 mins. at the max. allowed speed, whichever is furthest.
+In Auto Node mode, trains will clear their path up to 5,000 meters, or the distance covered in 2 mins. at the max. allowed speed, whichever is furthest.
 In Auto Signal mode, the no. of signals cleared ahead of the train is taken from the value of the SignalNumClearAhead parameter as defined in the sigcfg.dat file for the first signal ahead of the train.

-In Manual mode, the distance cleared is 3000 meter maximum, or as limited by signals.
-Distances in Explorer mode are similar to those in Auto mode.
+In Manual mode, the distance cleared is 3,000 meters maximum, or as limited by signals.

+Distances in Explorer Mode are similar to those in Auto Mode.

-If a train is stopped at a signal it can claim the track ahead ensuring it will get priority as next train onto that section, but to avoid needless blocking of other possible routes, no claim is made if the train ahead is also stopped.
+If a train is stopped at a signal, it can claim the track ahead ensuring it will get priority as next train onto that section, but to avoid needless blocking of other possible routes, no claim is made if the train ahead is also stopped.